mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 🔑 points:

-- Might seem like extra, but we do need the `.card-container` to set up a perspective to help the `.card` rotate propertly and look visibly correct in 3D space.
+- Might seem extra, but we do need the `.card-container` element to set up a perspective to help the `.card` element rotate and look visibly correct in 3D space.
 More details in the next section.

-## Container
+## Container holds it all together

 ```css
 .card-container {